mike-shields-dev/LateX_Uni_Assignment_Template/README.md

     </q>
 </p>

+## What does the Document Contain?

-In addition, features of LaTeX that may be useful when producing assignments are demonstrated and discussed within the document:
+In addition to providing a source code template, the document discusses features of LaTeX that may be useful to understand and how to implement, when producing assignments are demonstrated and discussed within the document, including:

 - Table of Contents
 - Document Structure (sections, subsections, paragraphs etc)
 - Mathematical Expressions
-- Code Blocks and Snippets
+- Code Blocks/Snippets
 - Tables
 - Charts and Graphs
 - Bibliography & Citations